bredelings/MCON/mcon.rst

 Conversion to TSJ
 ~~~~~~~~~~~~~~~~~
 Since JSON values never contain unescaped tab characters, it is possible to construct TSV files where each value is a JSON value.
-We refer to this as tab-separate JSON (TSJ) format.
+We refer to this as tab-separated JSON (TSJ) format.

 Issues: how might this interact with TSV escapes?
 Presumably we can say that such files should be read with no tsv escapes...